joeduffy/joeduffy.github.io/_posts/2015-12-19-safe-native-code.md

   email: joeduffy@acm.org
 ---
 In my [first Midori post](http://joeduffyblog.com/2015/11/03/a-tale-of-three-safeties/), I described how safety was the foundation of everything we did.
-I mentioned that we built an perating system out of safe code, and yet stayed competetive with operating systems like Windows and Linux written in C and C++.
+I mentioned that we built an operating system out of safe code, and yet stayed competetive with operating systems like Windows and Linux written in C and C++.
 In many ways, system architecture played a key role, and I will continue discussing how in future posts.
 But, at the foundation, an optimizing compiler that often eeked out native code performance from otherwise "managed", type- and memory-safe code, was one of our most